Skip to content

 What’s typically not covered?

-Always check the summary cover, limits and exclusions to help you make an informed decision before purchasing any insurance.
+Always check the summary cover, limits and exclusions to help you make an informed decision before purchasing.

 How much does home insurance cost?

-With contents insurance, the value of your possessions and where you live are the main considerations.
-In both cases, whether you’ve made claims in the past will also be taken into account.
+With contents insurance, the value of your possessions and location are the main considerations.

-Buildings and contents insurance could cost less than £226 per year.
-That’s £18.76 per month.[3]
+Buildings and contents insurance could cost less than £223 per year.[3]

 Start a quote